 Sure, it was fine when your puppy was little and learning to toilet outside.
 It was definitely worth having because it kept your house clean and your puppy safe.
 But now it has served its purpose.

 And you’re ready to get rid of it.
 Or at least store it in the garage until you need it for other purposes.
+Keep in mind that a folding metal crate is handy for traveling with your dog.

 But the remaining issue is that you still need a quiet place for your Bichon to go, when she wants to escape from your kids or grand kids and take a rest.